CastilloAnthony/UC_Merced_Hack_ACS/README.md

 # UC_Merced_Hack_ACS

-A repository for UC Merced Hackathon 2024 with Contributors Anthony Castillo, Christian Alameda, and Ayush Sahni.
+A repository for UC Merced Hackathon 2024 with Contributors Christian Alameda and Anthony Castillo.